unsalted-crumbs/unsalted-crumbs/README.md

 w2i - Whisper To Interact

-syn - Synpath (heavily relating to a character to the point you feel connected to them)
+syn - Synpath (relates very strongly/deeply with a fictional character, i don't see that person as myself)

 iw(e)c - Interact with (extreme) caution